-For this review I will be covering the Audew portable hand pump, which works great for bicycles as well as pretty much anything else that needs to be pumped up or filled the conventional way.s
+For this review, I will be covering the Audew portable hand pump, which works great for bicycles as well as pretty much anything else that needs to be pumped up or filled the conventional way.s

-In the interest of transparency I was contacted directly by Audew and offered this product for review, and I agreed with the understanding that it will be a totally unbiased, honest review and they agreed.
+In the interest of transparency, I was contacted directly by Audew and offered this product for review, and I agreed with the understanding that it will be a totally unbiased, honest review and they agreed.

 I was pleasantly surprised that upon opening the shipping package that the pump was contained in a nice little black cloth bag with snaps on the top (you can see it in the pic here).
 The bag contained the pump, a tire patch kit contained glueless patches, and a couple of tire tube caps (for Schrader-type valves).
 Attached to the pump is a little plastic container that contains a metal inflator needle and a larger diameter plastic inflator needle for inflating various balls, like footballs, soccer balls, etc. There’s also a small ‘manual’ or one-piece of stiff paper with instructions for use and lubrication.

-The first thing I noticed is that the tire pump looks really good, higher end – it has a metal tube; steel according to the specs on Amazon though the Audew website mentions aluminum (I believe that it is aluminum), and has thick hoses that seem to be secured well, a heavy plastic foot as well as the handle and other parts, and a nice heavy-duty gauge.
+The first thing I noticed is that the tire pump looks really good, higher-end – it has a metal tube; steel according to the specs on Amazon though the Audew website mentions aluminum (I believe that it is aluminum), and has thick hoses that seem to be secured well, a heavy plastic foot as well as the handle and other parts, and a nice heavy-duty gauge.
 All hoses have screw-in connectors so theoretically you could replace a hose or connector if needed I suppose, or at least tighten these down if the connectors loosen.

 Taking a look at the patch kit; it comes in a plastic container and has a number of self-adhesive patches and a bit of sandpaper for cleaning the tube.
-These seem to be standard as is the valve caps.
+These seem to be standard as are the valve caps.
 A quick test of one of the valve caps on a lawn tractor wagon tire went fine, threads and small seal inside the cap just like most any valve cap of that sort.

 The hose when not in use easily stows against the pump by snapping it into holders on either side of the upper part of the tube, wrapping up and over in an inverted-U over the handle.